It’s time to post my ‘trick or treat’ angst again…

 It’s a love receptacle… The way the wee nuts burn – crackling or spitting or with uneventful destruction – will determine the success of your forthcoming marriage.
 I’m not going to explore the meanings here, who am I to dampen young love on this scariest of days.
 We’ve got enough to cope with.

-Halloween has been the most special traditional holiday for me for the last 30 years.
+Halloween has been the most special traditional holiday for me for over 30 years.

 Consequently, Halloween has also been about celebrating the miracle of life and over the years we’ve always enjoyed slabs of birthday cake alongside the turnip (never on the same plate but now that I’m thinking about it, it could work..)